 National Stock Market Indexes

 National stock market indexes provide exposure to individual countries.
-In some cases, the equities in these indexes will consist entirely of large-cap stocks, similar to the Dow Jones Industrial Average in the United States.
-In other cases, the equities may be considered small-cap since the country may not have many large companies.
+In some cases, the equities in these indexes will consist entirely of large-cap stocks, similar to the Dow Jones Industrial Average in the U.S. In other cases, the equities may be considered small-cap since the country may not have many large companies.
 This is often the case in emerging market and frontier market economies.

 - SSE Composite Index

 - MDAX Index

 - FTSE 100 Index

 - FTSE All-Share Index